MikeDawg/Amazon-AIO/README.md

 Requirements
 ============

-You will need an AWS account
-You will need Acces Keys
+You will need an AWS account; You will need AWS Access and secret Keys exported or setup via boto.
-You will need the following packages installed on the box you plan to run this playbook from:
+The "pre-flight" role will help you install the needed packages on the box you plan to run this playbook from:

-	python
-	python-dnf
+YUM
+  epel-release
 	python-pip
-	python-boto
-	paramiko
-	PyYAML
-	jinja2
-	httplib2
-	libselinx-python.
+	libselinx-python

+PIP
+  awscli
+	saws
+	boto
+	botocore
+	boto3

 Variables
 =========

 Variables are set to be called from the var/main.yml file.
-The following var's are being called.
+The following var's will need to be set as they are called multiple times.
 Please change as you see fit.

 	key_name:
 	vpc_name: